wt051453/Data-warehousing-Netflix-project/README.md

 The ETL documentation will show you the different steps of the ETL process by providing a basic explanation of how to do it.

 ### Installation:
-1. Install Python IDE (Ex.
-Pycharm, Anaconda Navigator - Jupyter Notebook)
+1. Install Python IDE Anaconda Navigator - Jupyter Notebook
 2. Install MySQL
 3. Install Python libraries Pymysql, Pandas and NumPy